cornelius-tyranade/todo/README.md

 ![Upgraded High Level Architecture](images/d2.png)

-Authentication and todo modules, for example, can be separated into separate microservices.
+User authentication and todo modules, for example, can be separated into separate microservices.
 In this way, the system scale can be quickly increased or decreased based on needs.
 It is also possible to add an API Gateway, which acts as authentication, network routing and load balancer, if there are a lot of users.